Learn the latest skills

 Upskill your organization

 The course methodology aspires creating an output.
 Working individually or in groups on a concrete product to be used in your own school.
-Participants are given time to develop these outputs and the trainers coach and support them throughout the week, if necessary even long after courses have finished as a follow up.
+Participants are given time to develop outputs and the trainers coach and support them throughout the week, if necessary even long after courses have finished as a follow up.

 Earn a certificate